ImageMagick/Usage-Markdown/canvas/index.md

 This provides a simple way of generating any linear diagonal gradient using just two colors.

-For example here is a particularly nice way of creating a diagonal gradient, going from one corner to another corner, for ANY sized input image.
+For example, here is a particularly nice way of creating a diagonal gradient, going from one corner to another corner, for ANY sized input image.

 ~~~
 convert -size 600x60 xc: -sparse-color barycentric \